KendraOnu/PortfolioDataAnalytics/README.md

 **Dataset Source:** https://www.theforage.com/virtual-experience/hzmoNKtzvAzXsEqx8/accenture-north-america/data-analytics-virtual-experience/data-cleaning-modeling

 **Description:** This project was completed as part of my Forage Virtual Internship Programme with Accenture.
-In this job simulation programme, I was required to perform data cleaning and perform data analysis to find out the Top 5 performing social media content categories for a social media company named 'Social Buzz'.
+In this job simulation programme, I was required to perform data cleaning, modelling and data analysis to find out the Top 5 performing social media content categories for a social media company named 'Social Buzz'.
 Popularity is quantified by the 'Score' given to each reaction type.
 I performed data modelling by merging columns using the VLOOKUP function.

+Relevant tabs are highlighted in 'Yellow'

 <img width="1440" alt="Screenshot 2023-09-09 at 14 54 37" src="https://github.com/KendraOnu/PortfolioDataAnalytics/assets/141183030/2e8c1d0a-aeae-4b49-9db1-620732471ea0">
 <img width="1440" alt="Screenshot 2023-09-09 at 14 54 31" src="https://github.com/KendraOnu/PortfolioDataAnalytics/assets/141183030/2ec5eefe-933b-4691-96f6-73c2befee5d8">